foucault studies

 that in his late texts Foucault once again returns to Nietzsche, but this time to

-rescue positive model of the exercise of subjectivity from his own
+rescue a positive model of the exercise of subjectivity from his own

 explains: